BeaconCMS/live_monaco_editor/README.md

 ### Styling

-The component does not depend on any CSS framework but its parent container has to be big enough to be visible.
-The default style can be changed or classes can be applied:
+The component does not depend on any CSS framework but its parent container has to be large enough to be visible.
+The default style can be changed and/or classes can be applied:

 ```heex
 <LiveMonacoEditor.code_editor